Challenge Overview

 References

-[1] Li, Bin, et al. “Towards visual-prompt temporal answering grounding in medical instructional video.” arXiv preprint arXiv:2203.06667 (2022).
+[1] Shutao Li, Li, Bin, et al. “Towards visual-prompt temporal answer grounding in instructional video.”
+IEEE Transactions on Pattern Analysis and Machine Intelligence (2024).

 [2] Weng, Yixuan, and Bin Li.
 “Visual Answer Localization with Cross-modal Mutual Knowledge Transfer.”
 ICASSP 2023 - 2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Rhodes Island, Greece, 2023, pp. 1-5, doi: 10.1109/ICASSP49357.2023.10095026.